 Kansas allows voters to advance vote in person at county election offices or satellite voting locations up to 20 days before an election.
-For the 2020 election, counties may begin in-person advancing voting on July 15 for the primary election and October 14 for the general election.
-All counties must offer in-person advance voting no later than July 28 for the primary election and October 27 for the general election.
+For the 2021 election, counties may begin in-person advancing voting on July 14 for the primary election and October 13 for the general election.
 The deadline for in-person advance voting is 12:00 p.m.
-August 3, 2020 for the primary election and 12:00 p.m.
-November 2, 2020 for the general election.
+August 2, 2021 for the primary election and 12:00 p.m.
+November 1, 2021 for the general election.
 Voters are encouraged to contact their local election office to confirm advance voting dates and locations for their respective county.
 The Secretary of State’s office will also provide this information in July and October prior to each election.

 Individual who vote in person at the county election office or at a satellite location must show photographic identification.
 If an advance voter does not provide identification, or if the information is not valid, the county election officer may issue a provisional ballot to the voter.
 The provisional ballot will not be considered valid until the voter submits their photographic identification to before the county canvass.

 Advance Voting - By Mail